Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 NordVPN offers strong security features and commitment to user privacy.
 TunnelBear has less features but has a more intuitive GUI that makes it a good choice for beginners.
-CyberGhost is an intermediate solution balancing a good range of feature with an intuitive GUI.
+CyberGhost is an intermediate solution balancing a good range of features with an intuitive GUI.

 ### Brave / Ghostery